we45/ThreatPlaybook/docs/Getting-Started.md

 Once you're ready.
 You can run `docker-compose up`.
 This will load the stack for you.

-Your server should be running on `http://localhost:5042` unless you've changed the options for this.
+Your server should be running on `http://<IP Address>` unless you've changed the options for this.
+You'll need to use an addressable IP Address to access the API and Frontend

 Once your server is up and running, you'll need to download and run the client.
 The client is a CLI app that you can `pip install` and get running with